 3. Integration and Ease of System Implementation

 What training and support does the solution provider in question offer?
 How often do they update their platform, and how well will it integrate with current and future suppliers and providers?
 Look for integrations that can be easily accomplished with low-code tools or simple API connections.
 This integration standard enables real-time data flow (unlike batch FTP) and can help health plans build a scalable technology stack.

-5. Working with the Vendor
+6. Working with the Technology Vendor

 Whether your health plan decides to build its own solution, buy one or subscribe to one, you will be working with this group for years to come.
 How responsive, reliable and overall customer-oriented are they?